AugurProject/augur/docs/deploy-dev.md

 ## IPFS

-ipfs-dev.augur.net can be tested by going to ipns hash
+ipfs-dev.augur.net can be tested by going to IPNS hash

     https://ipfs-dev.augur.net/ipns/QmQBVeHLXPB7ifmCWZUw9PDktUoTEJfQLpR3bSVUgZgLR8/index.html

-DNS will be updated to shortcut the ipns url
+DNS will be updated to shortcut the IPNS url

     dnslink=/ipns/QmQBVeHLXPB7ifmCWZUw9PDktUoTEJfQLpR3bSVUgZgLR8

-This will allow for https://ipfs-dev.augur.net to resolve like any other domain but ipfs is hosting Augur client on the back-end.
+This will allow for https://ipfs-dev.augur.net to resolve like any other domain but IPFS is hosting Augur client on the back-end.

 ### Updating IPNS using Key

-In the docker container ipns hash is updated to point to the latest build directory hash.
+In the docker container IPNS hash is updated to point to the latest build directory hash.
 This is done for dev and production, using different keys.
 A base64 version of the key is passed into docker run via environment variable.

 The key is copied to ~/.ipfs/keystore location then this command is run

   ipfs name  publid --key=<key name> <new build hash>

-This will re-point the ipns hash to the new build directory hash.
-The dnslink doesn't need to change, that is the awesomeness of ipns.
+This will re-point the IPNS hash to the new build directory hash.
+The dnslink doesn't need to change, that is the awesomeness of IPNS.

 ---